Starting July 16, it will be harder than ever for refugees to seek asylum in the United States.

 What Happens Next?

 Analysts have already deemed this executive order illegal, and many groups, including the ACLU, have already threatened to sue.
-Once official, the case is expected to make its way to federal court.
+Once official, the case will make its way to federal court.

-A Guatemalan court has already refused to cooperate with Trump and volunteer itself as a “safe third country,” as of last weekend.
+A Guatemalan court has already refused to cooperate with Trump.
+It has refused to volunteer itself as a “safe third country,” as of last weekend.
 Now, Mexico is also refusing to honor the deal.

-Experts suspect that the ruling will put many refugees in immediate danger, as the law applies to everyone—including families and young children traveling alone.
-They will have to determine if they want to seek asylum in unsafe countries with conditions similar to those they are fleeing, or proceed to the United States and, should they survive the perilous journey, risk being turned back.
+Experts suspect that the ruling will put many refugees in immediate danger.
+That’s because the law applies to everyone—including families and young children traveling alone.
+They will have to consider seeking asylum in countries with conditions similar to those they are fleeing.
+Then, even if they survive the perilous journey, officials might still turn them back.

 DHS released a statement about the “third country” rule, which concluded:

 “This rule mitigates the strain on the country’s immigration system by more efficiently identifying aliens who are misusing the asylum system to enter and remain in the United States rather than legitimately seeking urgent protection from persecution or torture.”